 Mark Hurd...
 David Letterman... <Fill in the Blank>...

 I'm a big advocate of avoiding workplace relationships of any kind if you're a manager of people.
 I know, many of you met your former spouse at your company.
 I get it.
 It worked well for you and I'm happy for you.
-The thing is, for every you, there are 5 people it doesn't work out as well for.
+The thing is, for every you, there's 5 people it doesn't work out as well for.
 Especially if they're managers of people...

 Here's what I've traditionally told managers about workplace relationships starring them: